gramineproject/gramine/Documentation/misc/features.md

 > :construction: This is a living document.
 The last major update happened in **Feb 2023**.

-Gramine strives to **support native, unmodified Linux applications**.
+Gramine strives to **support native, unmodified Linux applications** on any platform.
 The SGX backend additionally strives to **provide security guarantees**, in particular, protect against a malicious host OS.

 Gramine **intercepts all application requests** to the host OS.
 Some of these requests are processed entirely inside Gramine, and some are forwarded to the host OS.
-Either way, each application's request and each host's reply is verified for correctness and consistency (for these verifications, Gramine maintains internal, "shadow" state).
+Either way, each application's request and each host's reply is verified for correctness and consistency.
+For these verifications, Gramine maintains internal, "shadow" state.

-Gramine strives to be **100% compatible with the Linux kernel**, even when it deviates from standards like POSIX ("bug compatibility").
+Gramine strives to be **100% compatible with the Linux kernel**, even when it deviates from standards like POSIX ("bug-for-bug compatibility").
 At the same time, Gramine is minimalistic, and implements **only the most important subset of Linux functionality**, enough to run typical cloud-native applications.

 Features implemented in Gramine can be classified as:

-- **Linux features**: features can be supported, generally supported, with limited support, or not supported at all in Gramine.
+- **Linux features**: features can be (1) supported, (2) generally supported, (3) with limited support, or (4) not supported at all in Gramine.
 If the feature is not supported, we also specify whether there are plans to support it in the future (and if not, the rationale why not).

   - Some features are **not supported by design**: either they increase the Trusted Computing Base (TCB) of Gramine disproportionately, or they cannot be implemented securely.